UTexas80/splGoldenDeathX/README.md

         - 2.2.2.2.d Trend Start Date.
         - 2.2.2.2.e When a trend is triggered, the next day's open the position purchase price.
         - 2.2.2.2.f Trend End Date.
-        - 2.2.2.2.g When a trend is completed, the next day's open to close the position price.
+        - 2.2.2.2.g When a trend is completed, the next day's open price to close the position.
         - 2.2.2.2.h Trend's ROI.
         - 2.2.2.2.i Trend's Profit/Loss amount.
         - 2.2.2.2.j Number of trade days of the trend.